rawlink/golang-intro/src/01-setup/README.md

 * Cloned this repository.
 * Configured the tutorial as your Go development environment.
 * Installed the Glide package manager.
 * Installed the IntelliJ Go plugin.
+If JetBrains products are not your thing, alternatives are provided.
 * Opened your first Go project.

 ## Installing Go